halaalsawaeer/reading-notes201/class-01.md

 Methods : represent things people need to do with objects.

 HOW A BROWSER
-SEES A WEB PAGE
+SEES A WEB PAGE?

- 1: RECEIVE A PAGE AS
+ IT RECEIVE A PAGE AS
-HTML CODE
-2: CREATE A MODEL OF
+HTML CODE,THEN IT CREATES A MODEL OF
-THE PAGE AND STORE
+THE PAGE AND STORES
-IT IN MEMORY
-3: USE A RENDERING
+IT IN MEMORY, AFTER THAT IT USES A RENDERING
 ENGINE TO SHOW THE
-PAGE ON SCREEN
+PAGE ON SCREEN .

 The HTML **script** element is used in HTML pages to tell the browser to load the JavaScript file (rather like